 Mountain biking is often compared to downhill skiing.
 Both activities involve learning how to control your speed over unstable surfaces and constantly changing terrain.
+All this requires very strong cores and unless you are using your flex belt during sleep, there’s no way you can keep up as a senior if you’ve never done it. ( read flex belt reviews before buying please.)
 Beginner-level mountain biking, however, doesn’t require a completely new body skill since pretty much everyone knows how to ride a bicycle.
 And it can be learned on relatively flat ground, despite the word ‘mountain’ in the name.
 So it could be argued that mountain biking is a much more accessible form of recreation for newbies than downhill skiing.

 What’s scary for many beginning mountain bikers is being higher off the ground (sitting on your bike seat and standing on your pedals) while on an unstable surface.
 Braking and turning, skills that hardly require a second thought when bicycling on pavement, suddenly have unpredictable consequences on dirt, especially when there are obstacles like rocks and trees nearby.
 So fear of being injured is a still a big issue, just like downhill skiing.
 (More on this in an upcoming blog post.)

 I’m coming to believe that if people can be shown that the fun of bicycling off-road can be just a small step from biking on pavement, they might become interested enough to buy a mountain bike and regularly embrace the activity at a recreational level.
 And then some of those might decide it’s fun enough that they want to improve their skills and turn it into a sport for them.